InfuseAI/primehub-site/website/versioned_docs/version-2.6/dev-introduction.md

 PrimeHub is a cloud-native Machine Learning platform based on Kubernetes.

+### Katacoda

+Before getting hands dirty in real circumstances, we provide a [PrimeHub CE installation scenario on Katacoda](https://www.katacoda.com/infuseai), it helps understand the installation progress and requirements.

+---

 ## Setup Kubernetes

 Before installing PrimeHub, we need to ensure that the correct prerequisites are available.